What thread count should my sheets have?

 So, there you have it.
 The answer to what thread count your sheets should have is ultimately a question of personal preference.
 Just remember the holy trinity of bed sheet quality: ELS cotton, thread count greater than 300, and weaving technique.
 If you tend to get hot at night, choose a percale weave, if you like a cosy, heavier composition, go sateen.
 Or switch it up depending on season!

-Do you want to know more about our 600 tc Super Luxe sateen (soft & silky) and 400 tc Classic percale (cool & crisp) collections?
+Do you want to know more about our Soft & Smooth (sateen weave, 600 thread count) or Crisp & Cool (percale weave, 400 threadcount) collections?
 Check them out here.